 Playtime at Prater

 Vienna Prater is an amusement park a short tram ride from the Ringstrasse and is located in the second district of Vienna.
 The amusement park is just a small part of what is a big green space with lots of beer gartens and restaurants.
-The entertainment park offers a lot of activities, like rollercoasters, fun little trains, carousel and many more attractions which the young and old people will enjoy.
+The entertainment park offers a lot of activities, like rollercoasters, fun little trains, carousels and many more attractions which the young and old people will enjoy.
 We especially loved the Giant Ferris wheel and the old fashioned rides.
 There is also a chocolate museum, a mini train, Madame Tussauds and a planetarium inside – another great thing to do in Vienna with kids!
 We ate at Schweizerhaus, a beer garden.

 Don’t miss Madame Tussauds inside Prater.
 With over 80 wax figures including the usual celebrities like Angelina Jolie, Michael Jackson to personalities from Austria like Emperor Franz Joseph and his wife Sisi, Wolfgang Amadeus Mozart, Falco, Maria Theresia, and Gustav Klimt can be seen here.